Skip to main content

 The init command creates some placeholders, including a promptfooconfig.yaml file.
 We'll use this config file to do most of our setup.

-Edit the config to set up the prompt(s) and the LLM(s) you want to test:
+If you don't have a live endpoint, you can edit the config to set the specific prompt(s) and the LLM(s) to test:

 prompts: